damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 power and storage space to GitLab.com.
 (We are currently still running on a [single server](/2015/01/03/the-hardware-that-powers-100k-git-repos/).)
 As a part of this upgrade we wanted to move gitlab.com to a different data center.
-In this blog post we will tell you how we did that and what challenges we had to overcome.
+In this blog post I will tell you how I did that and what challenges I had to overcome.

 ## What do we have to move?